Fate-Grand-Automata/FGA/README.md

 The drag-sort logic on Card Priority screen is thanks to https://medium.com/@ipaulpro/drag-and-swipe-with-recyclerview-6a6f0c422efd

 ## What to do about bugs?
-Debugging really is a pain due to FGO not allowing `Developer Mode` to be `ON` during execution.
+Debugging really is a pain due to FGO NA not allowing `Developer Mode` to be `ON` during execution.
 Use GitHub issues to report bugs and try to be specific about the problem.
 Also, list information like your phone's model number, screen size, Android version, whether you have a notch.

 **Note:** If your device has a notch, Don't rotate your screen when the script is running.